mattermost/mattermost-handbook/operations/workplace/people/people-policies.md

 * Ensure that nondiscrimination is adhered to in all personnel activities.

 To enable Managers and Supervisors with these responsibilities, Mattermost provides the following trainings.

-**1. Affirmative Action Plan training.**
-  * Purpose: As a Federal Contractor, Mattermost is required to maintain an Affirmative Action Plan.
-Managers, supervisors, and human resources staff involved in recruiting, screening, selection, promotion, disciplinary, and other related employment processes will receive training regarding Mattermost’s Affirmative Action Plan and their role in its implementation.
-  * Cadence: Annual training

-**2. Harassment prevention training**
+**Harassment prevention training**
-  * Purpose: All staff members in a supervisory role are responsible for helping to foster an inclusive, safe workplace that is free of harassment and discrimination.
+  * Purpose: All staff members in a supervisory role are responsible for helping to foster a respectful, safe, and professional workplace that is free from harassment and discrimination..
 As part of this, Managers are required to complete a 2-hour Anti-Harassment Training online.
   * Cadence: Every 2 years

-Mattermost's Affirmative Action Plan can be found [here](https://docs.google.com/document/d/15PVfR5uI7TaWuSznLr3hmQd_4aAE-OR3AixVPEO-QF4/edit#heading=h.cbr53qvhhkxh).

 ## Job abandonment